roseengineering/blueshunt/README.md

 the nRF UART BLE serivce to send its readings over BLE.

-These reading are also printed to the terminal so if you don't want to use bluetooth BLE you can connect to the ESP32 Micropython console instead.
+These reading are also printed to the terminal so if you don't want to use BLE you can connect to the ESP32 Micropython console instead.

 This repo also contains a libary for reading voltage, power, and currents from a INA219 chip with Micropython.